Know before you go

 About the reserve

-Once part of the Tyntesfield Estate, this wildlife-rich nature reserve has ancient woodland, streams and plantations.
-Not forgetting, magnificent bluebell displays in spring!
+Once part of the Tyntesfield Estate, this wildlife-rich nature reserve is blessed with ancient woodland, streams and not forgetting, magnificent bluebell displays in spring!

 Parts of Prior's Wood date back to the 1600s, and are very close to the type of woodland that developed after the last Ice Age about 10,000 years ago.